dev-cycles/contextive/src/visualstudio/contextive/contextive/README.md

 Create a folder in your project root called `.contextive`.
 Create a file in that folder called `definitions.yml`.

-Start defining your definitions following the schema specified in our [usage guide](https://docs.contextive.tech/ide/v/1.14.1/guides/usage/).
-You might like to start by copying our [default definitions](https://github.com/dev-cycles/contextive/blob/v1.14.1/src/language-server/Contextive.LanguageServer.Tests/DefinitionsInitializationTests.Default%20Definitions.verified.txt) file that defines the terms used in the definitions file itself.
+Start defining your terms following the schema specified in our [usage guide](https://docs.contextive.tech/ide/v/1.14.1/guides/usage/).
+You might like to start by copying our [default glossary](https://github.com/dev-cycles/contextive/blob/v1.14.1/src/language-server/Contextive.LanguageServer.Tests/GlossaryFileInitializationTests.Default%20Glossary%20File.verified.txt) file that defines the terms used in the glossary file itself.

 ## Usage Guide

-See our [usage guide](https://docs.contextive.tech/ide/v/1.14.1/guides/usage/) for details on the definitions file format and available options.
+See our [usage guide](https://docs.contextive.tech/ide/v/1.14.1/guides/usage/) for details on the glossary file format and available options.

 ## Features

-* Initialize your Contextive Definitions
+* Initialize your Contextive Glossary File
-* [Auto-complete](https://docs.contextive.tech/ide/v/1.14.1/guides/usage/#smart-auto-complete) from your Contextive Definitions
+* [Auto-complete](https://docs.contextive.tech/ide/v/1.14.1/guides/usage/#smart-auto-complete) from your Contextive Glossary
   * Shows definitions in auto-complete details
-* Hover to show definitions from your Contextive Definitions
+* Hover to show definitions from your Contextive Glossary
   * Hover over elements with [suffixes & prefixes](https://docs.contextive.tech/ide/v/1.14.1/guides/usage/#suffixes-and-prefixes)
   * Hover over usage of [multiple terms](https://docs.contextive.tech/ide/v/1.14.1/guides/usage/#combining-two-or-more-terms) combined using camelCase, PascalCase and snake_case
   * Hover over [multi-word](https://docs.contextive.tech/ide/v/1.14.1/guides/usage/#multi-word-terms) terms